 To accompany these new programs, BSFI is in the process of curating a digital resource and toolkit where Native filmmakers, storytellers of Native narratives and interested movie-goers can learn more about the history and opportunities in American Indian media.
 The resource center will feature materials from the National Museum of the American Indian Smithsonian (NMAI), the University of Montana Native American Studies department, and Vision Maker Media, which works with Native producers to develop, produce and distribute educational telecommunications programs for all media including public television and public radio.
 This digital resource will also include materials on filmmaking and getting work into festivals, to promote and encourage filmmaking as a vocation.

 An important part of the Big Sky Film Institute’s mission is bringing our global and educational stories to the next generation.
 Each year during the BSDFF we bring our quality programming into classrooms with our Filmmakers in the Schools program, in which have special in-school screening of age-appropriate documentaries followed by a discussion with the filmmaker.
-A part of our NFI educational outreach program will be to bring films from our Native Voices strand into classrooms, giving students the unique opportunity to dive in deeper into the content of the films by voicing questions and talking with the filmmakers themselves.
+A part of our NFI educational outreach program will be to bring Indigenous content and films from Native American filmmakers into classrooms, giving students the unique opportunity to dive in deeper into the content of the films by voicing questions and talking with the filmmakers themselves.

 In partnership with Inspired Classroom, BSFI is working to become a resource for schools to gain access to educational films about American Indian culture and films produced by Native filmmakers.
 BSFI is acquiring educational content, including films with classroom guides and curricula, and working with educators to bring this content into classrooms in the fall of 2017.
 During the Big Sky Documentary Film Festival, Native filmmakers will be featured in the Filmmakers in the Schools program, sending filmmakers to classrooms in the Missoula area as well as virtually via video conferencing technology, to discuss their films with middle and high-school age students.